arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 works regardless if `control` is implemented explicitly or impicitly.

 That's a trivial implementation of Dependency Injection where, rightly, `control` is injected in terms of an interface. `Client` would never know which is the corresponding concrete class.<br/>
-And, in fact, it needn't know: that's a just the application of the Dependency Inversion Principle:
+And, indeed, it needn't know: that's a just the application of the Dependency Inversion Principle:

 > * High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).
 > * Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.